-The average car insurance cost in California can range from $733 for minimal coverage to $2,065 for full coverage.
+The average car insurance cost in California can range from $733 for minimal coverage to $2,065 for full auto insurance coverage.
 Getting an exact answer is difficult without answering a lot of questions like where you live, and your car model, among others.

 Despite all of that, knowing the average cost is at least a good starting point in determining what you might have to spend.
 You’ll find that many factors can raise or lower the cost, but at least you’ll get a rough idea of what you might pay.

 So, with that in mind, we’ll review the average cost of car insurance in California.
 Then we’ll dig deeper to find out how you can maximize your savings while getting the coverage you need.